 Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father. –John 14:12

-Our two January summer camps for children just ended and we are giving God thanks and praise!
 The above verse was used to highlight this year’s theme and teaching that God uses ALL of us, including children, who belong to him through Jesus to carry out his work.
 There is no limit to what he can do through us because we who belong to him have ALL of God in us, including his power.
 The children needed to know that this is a daily thing—not just a camp thing—all because God loves them and has chosen them and wants them to grow in him.
-In reality, John 14:12 is an important verse for us all to own and practice!!
+John 14:12 is an important verse for us all to own and practice!!

 The above is quite a short summary, of course, of the camps.
 They included teachings, small group times, games & fun, pajama parties, the outdoors, and lots of support and interaction with the young adults who carried out the activities.
 The first camp in Ñipas ran 3 days, with 42 children participating with a team of 13 young adults (and me Jack 😊).
 This was our fourth year of “camp” in Ñipas.
-The second camp in Licantén—2 ½ hours northwest of Ñipas—ran 2 days, with 32 children participating with a team of 16 of us.
+This year’s second camp in Licantén—2 ½ hours northwest of Ñipas—ran 2 days, with 32 children participating with a team of 16 of us.
 Most of the Licantén children were not from the church, but were friends and relatives—another reason to praise God.
 This was our first year of doing the camp there, alongside of the church.
-Please pray that all of the children from both towns would go forward with a real Jesus in their lives.